 - Investigation and management of more common conditions such as

 - Learn about late effects of chemotherapy, infectious complications

-- How to investigate anemia
+- Understand how to investigate causes of anemia

 - Learn about anti-coagulation, as well as duration of treatment for

 - Learn about treatment of common infectious diseases (i.e., urinary

 tract infections, pneumonia, infectious diarrhea) and consider how